Cray-HPE/sat/docs/man/sat-showrev.8.rst

 The default behavior of this command is to print general revision information about the system and the installed products.
-This is a mixture of information read from individual product release files in ``/opt/cray/etc/release``, site-specific information read from ``/opt/cray/etc/site_info.yml``, and various api calls to other Cray services.
+This is a mixture of information read from individual product release files in ``/opt/cray/etc/release``, site-specific information read from the site information file, and various API calls to other Cray services.

+**sat showrev** downloads the site information from the configured S3 bucket if available, otherwise a local copy of the site information file is used, if it exists.
+The default local path for the site information file is ``/opt/cray/etc/site_info.yml``.

 The following list details the meaning and source of information for each field.

 Interconnect
     Unique list of interconnect names obtained from the Hardware State